Problem · Hong Kong capital rerouting to the US

 China-narrative US reception.

 The sibling problem.
-The US reader has read five years of headlines.
+The US buyer has evaluate five years of headlines.
 The page still leads with the origin.
 What to do about it.

 Engagements